Start on default port (3000)

 Detail View

-Click any resource to open its detail panel showing:
+Click any resource to open its detail panel:

 - Overview - Key metadata and status